n1d3v/SnakeGPT/README.md

 # SnakeGPT
 Classic Snake but made by ChatGPT in C#
+# Why?
+For fun.
-# What model of GPT
+# GPT Model?
-3.5.
+ChatGPT 3.5.